-In a second tweet, a response when called out by viewers, Derick Dillard said he had no problem with Jazz — but he referred to her as "him."
+In a second tweet, a response when called out by viewers, Derick Dillard said he had no problem with Jazz -- but he referred to her as "him."

 TLC tweeted in November, telling viewers they did not support Derick Dillard's views on transgender people, that he hadn't been involved with the Duggar reality show in some time, and that the network didn't intend to include him going forward.In December, Derick began tweeting denials that he had been fired from TLC, maintaining that he had decided cutting ties with the network was best for his family.